dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 If the token in question contains the expected role, the wrapper calls the original function (the endpoint).
 Otherwise, it raises an `AuthError` stating that the user lacks privilege.

 To use this decorator, you will create a new endpoint that allows administrators (i.e. users with the `admin` role) to delete existing exams.
-So, open the file that cotains your endpoint definitions (`./backend/src/main.py`) and add the following code to it:
+So, open the file that contains your endpoint definitions (`./backend/src/main.py`) and adds the following code to it:

 ```python
 # coding=utf-8